• Skip to main content

 Timeline:

-• July-August 2023 – Application updated if needed, eligible previous applicants notified by email of the Share the Plate application deadline and any changes.
+• July-August 2024 – Application updated if needed, previous applicants who are eligible are notified by email of the Share the Plate application deadline and any changes.

-• September 21 – October 31, 2023 – Share the Plate Applications accepted online.
-Application coaching is available if requested (see info below) .
+• September 25 – October 31, 2024 – Share the Plate Applications accepted online.
+Application coaching is available if requested.

 Coaching:

-We realize some organizations have fewer resources or experience completing grants.
-We want every organization to present its best work.
+We realize some organizations have less resources or experience completing grants.
+We want every organization to present their best work.
 Would you like some coaching on key things to consider in preparing your application?

 If so, contact Bob Brennand by October 15.